Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has picked up a hit in 63.4% of his 93 games this year, with at least two hits in 22.6% of them.
+- Gurriel has picked up a hit in 63.8% of his 94 games this season, with more than one hit in 23.4% of them.

-- In 15.1% of his games this year, he has hit a home run, and 3.9% of his trips to the dish.
+- He has hit a long ball in 14.9% of his games this year, and 3.9% of his trips to the dish.

-- Gurriel has driven in a run in 33 games this season (35.5%), including 14 games with more than one RBI (15.1%).
-He has also driven home three or more of his team's runs in six contests.
+- Gurriel has driven home a run in 34 games this year (36.2%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 31 games this year (33.3%), including multiple runs in seven games.
+- He has scored in 33.0% of his games this year, with two or more runs scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.